gradosphera/gonka/proposals/missed_validations/missed_validations-plan.md

 - **Where**: `decentralized-api/internal/event_listener/new_block_dispatcher.go`
 - **Why**: Automatically trigger recovery during natural epoch transition points
 - **Dependencies**: 1.3
-- **Result**: Successfully integrated missed validation recovery with epoch transition handling.
-Enhanced IsSetNewValidatorsStage detection to trigger recovery in background goroutine, implemented executeMissedValidationRecovery() with comprehensive error handling and logging. **Architecture Decision**: Eliminated redundant transactionRecorder parameter by using InferenceValidator's internal recorder (which is the same object).
-This simplified the architecture while maintaining full functionality - the validator's internal recorder is cast from CosmosMessageClient interface to InferenceCosmosClient concrete type when needed for validateInferenceAndSendValMessage(). **Race Condition Fix**: Identified and resolved critical race condition between ChangeCurrentSeed() and recovery seed reading.
-Now captures current seed before starting parallel goroutines, ensuring recovery uses correct previous epoch seed.
-Added executeMissedValidationRecoveryWithSeed() method with seed parameter to eliminate timing dependencies.
+- **Result**: Successfully integrated missed validation recovery with epoch transition handling. **Major Architecture Improvement**: Moved recovery from IsSetNewValidatorsStage to IsClaimMoneyStage - this ensures we validate everything BEFORE claiming rewards, providing more time for recovery and better success rates. **Synchronization Fix**: Implemented WaitGroup in ExecuteRecoveryValidations() to ensure all recovery validations (including retries) complete before RequestMoney() is called.
+This guarantees we've fulfilled all validation duties before claiming rewards. **Architecture Decision**: Eliminated redundant transactionRecorder parameter by using InferenceValidator's internal recorder (which is the same object).
+This simplified the architecture while maintaining full functionality - the validator's internal recorder is cast from CosmosMessageClient interface to InferenceCosmosClient concrete type when needed for validateInferenceAndSendValMessage(). **Race Condition Fix**: Resolved race condition by using GetPreviousSeed() at claim time when seed state is stable.
 Updated integration tests and fixed all compilation issues.
 Build successful.

 #### 2.2 Background Processing Implementation
 - **Task**: [x] Implement background processing for validation recovery